 Captured and Paroled

 Bragg, however, did not surrender.
 Instead, he joined President Davis, and the exiled Confederate cabinet near Abbeville, South Carolina, on May 1.
 Bragg left Davis’ party on May 5.
-A Union cavalry patrol commanded by Lieutenant Samuel Phillips captured Bragg and his wife five days later near Concord, Georgia by.
+A Union cavalry patrol commanded by Lieutenant Samuel Phillips captured Bragg and his wife five days later near Concord, Georgia.
 Phillips paroled Bragg immediately and directed him to report to General James H. Wilson at Macon.
 When Bragg did not report, Wilson directed him to go home and remain there on parole as long as he would “abstain from all acts of hostility to the United States.”

 Post-Civil War Life